 I have been accused of micromanaging my children because of this particular system, but it’s actually extremely hands-off.
 They take their list, they do the work, and I rarely have to point out anything that was missed anymore because they simply don’t miss anything!
 And we don’t use these charts very often at this point because they all have most of the rooms in the house down.
 A clean house is hugely important to me, and I want my girls to know how to clean things properly so that they will know when they leave my home.
 If that is micromanaging them, then so be it.

-In this system, each girl has a clipboard (which I decorated super cutely with modpodge and patterned paper).
+In this system, each girl has a clipboard (which I decorated with mod podge and patterned paper).
 I gave them each one room in the house to clean each day, plus a smaller paper with a few extra easy chores on it.
 You can read more about that summer HERE, including summer reading and how I started dealing with the snack situation.

 This is the system I am currently using.
 This summer I will probably add a few more requirements (the kids have more time to help around the house during the summer than they do during the school year), but we will keep the same basic system.

-This is much less gimmicky than past systems, but now that they are older (Bria is 13, Chloe is 11, and Sophia is 7), it works.
-I may add some of the gimmicks in this summer just for Sophia, but the other two don’t respond as well to that anymore.
+This is much less gimmicky than past systems, but now that they are older (Daughter #1 is 13, Daughter #2 is 11, and Daughter #3 is 7), it works.
+I may add some of the gimmicks in this summer just for my youngest, but the other two don’t respond as well to that anymore.
 They all respond well to money as a motivator, so allowance has been very successful.